island-lang/island-lang.github.io/README.md

 	Time.hours = 7.5
 ```

-We've used a form of notation we haven't seen before: `let x = .... given ....`.
+We've used a form of syntax we haven't seen before: `let x = .... given ....`.

-This notation effectively allows to pose an "abstract" **semantic query** that may mix semantic identities from multiple different contexts.
+This form of expression poses an "abstract" **semantic query** that may mix semantic identities from multiple different contexts.
 Notice the code never mentioned any reference to `CommonsenseKinematics`.
 Instead, the rules `CommonsenseKinematics` exported, via semantic linking, became attached to `Speed`, `Distance` and `Time` and the compiler was able to figure out how to compose a series of computations, which included numerous unit conversions, to successfully derive the desired information.

 In fact, what this "query" notation actually does, behind the scenes, is to define an anonymous ad-hoc context where each property is associated with a particular semantic identity in a one-way fashion.
 The first query, when de-sugared, would look roughly like: